Personal Injury Attorneys Serving Lakeland, FL

 Half of the accidents in Polk County resulted in an injury or fatality.
 With 7,821 injuries and 127 fatalities, Polk County is one of the most dangerous areas in the state.
 In addition to the high amount of injuries, nearly a quarter of all accidents were hit-and-runs.

 After examining this data, the traffic dangers in Polk County are clear.
-If you ever suffer injuries in an accident in Polk County or Lakeland, it is important to have an experienced Lakeland personal injury attorney on your side.
+If you ever suffer injuries in an accident in Polk County or Lakeland, it is important to have an experienced personal injury lawyer in Lakeland, FL on your side.

-Is It Expensive to Hire an Experienced Lakeland Car Accident Lawyer?
+Is It Expensive to Hire an Experienced Lakeland Personal Injury Lawyer?

 No. Or, at least, it shouldn’t be.
 At Abrahamson & Uiterwyk, we handle all personal injury claims on a contingency-fee basis.
 This means: